ranranrunforit/ranranrunforit.github.io/_projects/project-17.md

 - **Direct Integration:** Code Agents can integrate directly with external libraries and APIs, enabling more complex operations such as data processing or real-time decision making.

 You must keep in mind that executing LLM-generated code may pose security risks, from prompt injection to the execution of harmful code.
-That's why it's recommended to use AI agent frameworks like `smolagents` that integrate default safeguards.

 For example, a Code Agent tasked with fetching the weather might generate the following Python snippet: